 World Archaeology (MA)

-The study of our past can actually help us understand and resolve current societal issues.
-The main focus of the World Archaeology specialisation is the study of dynamics in societies: adaptation, resilience and resistance in processes of long- and short-term changes.
+The study of our past can help us understand and resolve current societal issues.
+The main focus of the World Archaeology specialisation is the study of dynamics in past societies: innovation, adaptation, resilience and resistance in processes of long- and short-term changes.

 World Archaeology will admit you into a lively, multifaceted community and give you access to researchers from many different backgrounds and to international networks all over the world.

 In addition to discussing data, its possible interpretations and theoretical backgrounds, you’ll be encouraged to develop an independent, but well-founded opinion on both historical and current issues.

 Master of Arts or Master of Science